-- Obtaining the going concern assessment year used by the Directors covering a period of at least 12 months from the date of the approval of the financial statements. - Assessing the appropriateness of the approach, assumptions and arithmetic accuracy of the model used by management when performing their going concern assessment. - Evaluating the Directors' assessment of the Company's ability to continue as a going concern, including challenging the underlying data and key assumptions used to make the assessment. - Reviewing and challenging the results of management's stress testing, to assess the reasonableness of economic assumptions in light of the impact of Covid-19 on the Company's solvency and liquidity position.
+- Obtaining the going concern assessment year used by the Directors covering a period of at least 12 months from the date of the approval of the financial statements. - Assessing the appropriateness of the approach, assumptions and arithmetic accuracy of the model used by management when performing their going concern assessment. - Challenging the directors on the underlying data and key assumptions used to make their assessment. - Reviewing and challenging the results of management's stress testing by performing reverse stress testing to assess the reasonableness of headroom available until at least 12 months after approval of the financial statements.